jmhirsch/PaxosFailureDetection/README.md

 - Each node can implement a proposer, acceptor, learner, or all 3.
 - Test implementation uses Azure VMs (currently offline)
 - Config files can be edited to modify IPs of servers for testing
+- Traces can be viewed using the [shiviz tool here](https://bestchai.bitbucket.io/shiviz/)

 <br>